Background pattern

 Do not take Manerix

--If you are allergic to the active ingredient or to any of the other components of this medication (listed in section 6).
+• If you are allergic to the active substance or any of the other ingredients of this medicine (listed in section 6).

--If you have acute confusion.
+• If you have acute confusion.

-Consult your doctor if you are unsure.
+Consult your doctor if you are unsure about any of the above.

 Warnings and precautions